 - Ensure you are working from a quality-centric (not compliance-centric) mindset: The driving force behind CSA is the need to reclaim the quality-centric mindset lost to CSV.
 With CSV, the focus is on gathering documentary records for auditors.
 But focusing too much on regulatory requirements and compliance can cause (and has caused) life sciences professionals to lose sight of quality.
 Take an honest look at your organization.
 Do you have a quality culture?
 If you do, compliance is more or less assured.

 - Conduct a risk assessment: Assessing risk at the beginning of the validation initiative is critical to avoid wasting time and resources validating low- to medium-risk areas that do not warrant the highest degree of rigor.
 Risk-based assurance requires applying the appropriate level of rigor for the determined level of risk to patient safety or product quality.
-The risk assessment drives everything else that happens during the validation of the software.
+The risk assessment drives everything else that occurs during the software validation process.

 - Leverage available tools: The advancement of new technology means we have many tools at our disposal to perform validation.
 The CSA methodology encourages the use of computer system validation tools to automate assurance activities.

-- Test appropriately: Testing is the third phase of CSA, but determining which testing methods (scripted, ad hoc, exploratory or automated) to use and how much testing is required starts in the assurance needs phase.
-I'll deep dive into testing in my next post.
+- Test appropriately: Testing is the third phase of CSA, but determining which testing methods (scripted, ad hoc, exploratory, or automated) to use and how much testing is required starts in the assurance needs phase.
 The overall goal is to focus more on testing, less on scripting.

-In the assurance needs phase of CSA, you must demonstrate that the software will perform as intended and that you are using the right technologies, techniques, systems (manual and automated) at the right time.
-The end goal is to assure everyone, including regulators, that the validation effort meets or exceeds your quality standards and is in line with regulatory requirements.
+In the assurance needs phase of CSA, you must demonstrate that the software will perform as intended and that you are using the right technologies, techniques, and systems (manual and automated) at the right time.
+The ultimate goal is to ensure that everyone, including regulators, is confident that the validation effort meets or exceeds your quality standards and aligns with regulatory requirements.